 eDRX cycle: Time interval between the first Paging Occasions occurring after successive extended DRX periods.

+eCall Only Mode: A UE configuration option that allows the UE to attach at EPS and register in IMS to perform only eCall Over IMS, and a non-emergency IMS call for test and/or terminal reconfiguration services.

-EHPLMN: Any of the PLMN entries contained in the Equivalent HPLMN list [5].
+EHPLMN: Any of the PLMN entries contained in the Equivalent HPLMN list (see 3GPP TS 23.122 [5]).

 Equivalent PLMN list: List of PLMNs considered as equivalent by the UE for cell selection, cell reselection, and handover according to the information provided by the NAS.